What we are:

 Who we are:

-The team, which includes a Board of Directors and Steering Committee, understands the complexity of pain and the many ways it interferes with people’s lives.
+The team, which includes a Board of Directors and Project Team, understands the complexity of pain and the many ways it interferes with people’s lives.
 All have years of experience working in, and navigating through, the complexities of the pain management system and are knowledgeable about quality resources and useful tools available for people with pain.

 Who we were—a brief organizational history:

 The Women With Pain Coalition (WWPC) was started in 2004 to raise awareness of gender disparity in pain management.
 Because of competing priorities and parallel missions of board members, this organization remained dormant until 2011.
 In June 2012, the Board approved a proposal to change the DBA (doing business as) to The Pain Community (TPC) and established a steering committee to continue this work.